Back

 website: www.bda.bg.

-By reporting adverse reactions, you can contribute to getting more information about the safety of this medicine.
+By reporting side effects, you can help provide more information about the safety of this medicine.

 Keep out of the reach of children.

-Do not use this medicine after the expiry date which is stated on the pack after EXP.
-The expiration date corresponds to the last day of the specified month.
+Do not use this medicine after the expiry date which is stated on the packaging after “EXP”.
+The expiry date refers to the last day of that month.

-Do not dispose of medicines down the drain or in the household waste container.
+Do not throw away medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
 These measures will help protect the environment.

 1. Package contents and additional information